Aberdeen City Council: Composition

-After negotiations, the SNP and Liberal Democrats agreed to form a partnership to lead the Council for the next five years.
+After the 2022 election the SNP and Liberal Democrats agreed to form a partnership to lead the Council for the next five years.
 At the Council's statutory meeting on 18 May 2022, SNP councillor David Cameron was elected Lord Provost and Liberal Democrat Councillor Steve Delaney was elected Depute Provost.
 SNP Group Leader Alex Nicoll and Liberal Democrat Group Leader Ian Yuill became Co-Leaders of the Council.